silvermistshadow/webp-journal/readme.md

 0. User can write entries including a title and a body.
     specifics: Create objects to handle the entries, assign ids and all that
+1. List journal entries
+2. Let user click on an entry title to view it
+3. Ability to delete entries
+4. Other functions

 ## Setup/Installation Requirements